 On this second support call, the techs could detect and see the modem as connected and functioning properly, but our computers still had no internet connection, even when, as a test, we hooked one computer up directly to the modem itself instead of via our usual intervening router.
 After the techs said all signs indicated the problem was on our end and not theirs, I hung up, and got to work troubleshooting.
 I have a fair amount of experience with these sorts of issues, but a couple of hours later we still had no internet.
 Late in the evening, I gave up and went to bed an hour later than I had planned and hoped to.

 The next day, I called tech support again, with another hour of fruitless results, other than them reaffirming the problem was ours, not theirs.
 After using my cellphone to try and surf around on the ’net for potential answers, I finally located a potential fix that had to do with deleting some network preference settings on our computers, then setting them up again from scratch.
 This enabled a brief connection once or twice, but the fix didn’t last.
 After more research, it turned out that a second, closely related settings issue seemed potentially relevant.
 After deleting and reapplying those settings as well, we finally had internet service back.

 All total, it took three separate tech support calls of about 45 minutes to an hour each, then another few hours of troubleshooting on my own.
 The new network settings were no different than the old, but for some reason the old ones were blocking access (it’s still unclear as to why).
-And it was both the first and second sets of settings that in tandem were the culprit, not just one or the other by itself.
+And it was both the first and second sets of settings in tandem that were the culprit, not just one or the other by itself.

 Yes, computers are wonderful in many ways — I get to do this blog, obviously — but something of a Faustian bargain.
 When you add to the above incidents the others that also occur every so often (with increasing frequency, in my experience), or the ongoing maintenance and upkeep that computers take to keep them running smoothly, there is a very serious time cost that impacts the rest of our lives.